abduh3131/COOPtinder/careerswipe-app/README.md

 ## Quick Start

 On Windows 11 you can simply run `../start.bat` from the repository root.
-The script automatically installs Node.js with **winget** if needed, installs dependencies, prompts for your OpenRouter API key, and launches the dev server.
-If Node had to be installed the script updates your `PATH` before continuing.
-After a short delay it opens `http://localhost:3000` in your browser.
+If Node.js isn't installed the script will request admin rights to install it via **winget**, then install dependencies, prompt for your OpenRouter API key, and launch the dev server.
+After a short delay it opens `http://localhost:3000` in your browser and you can "Install" the site to run it like a native app.
 If you want to test on a phone, connect both devices to the same network and visit `http://<your-pc-ip>:3000` from the mobile browser.
+Use the browser's "Add to Home screen" or "Install" option to save CareerSwipe as a standalone app.

 ## Manual Setup